Averaging pre-Lie bialgebras

 \section{Abstract}

 In this paper, we first introduce representations of averaging pre-Lie algebras and study their matched pairs, Manin triples, and bialgebra theories.
 We prove that these three notions are equivalent under certain conditions.
 Moreover, by introducing averaging operators on quadratic Rota-Baxter pre-Lie algebras, we show that such operators give rise to averaging pre-Lie bialgebras.
 Then we introduce the notion of admissible classical Yang-Baxter equations in averaging pre-Lie algebras, as well as the relative Rota-Baxter operators on averaging pre-Lie algebras, and show that the relative Rota-Baxter operators on averaging pre-Lie algebras yield symmetric solutions of admissible classical Yang-Baxter equations in averaging pre-Lie algebras.
-Finally, we show that every averaging pre-Lie bialgebra induces an averaging Lie bialgebra.
+Finally, we generalize the concept of averaging Lie bialgebra introduced by Hou in~\cite[Definition~4.4]{HSZh26} (J. Algebra) and show that every averaging pre-Lie bialgebra induces an averaging Lie bialgebra within our framework.

 \makeatletter \@namedef{subjclassname@2020}{\textup{2020} Mathematics Subject Classification} \makeatother \subjclass[2020]{ 16W99, 17B38, 16T10}

 \keywords{averaging pre-Lie algebra, averaging pre-Lie bialgebra, classical Yang-Baxter equation, Manin triple, relative Rota-Baxter operator}